 The battery is great – a 4025mAh battery that I found to get to a full charge in less than an hour.
 The phone comes packed with a Qualcomm Snapdragon 765G processor and an Adreno 620 graphics processing unit.
 Backing these up is 8GB of RAM and 128GB of storage capacity, great for tonnes of photos and apps.
 Memory is not expandable, and you can put two SIMS in the phone.
 The phone itself was perfectly capable on the go – calling people, receiving calls and using data away from my home WiFi all worked well, and although my experience with the phone was on the 4G network (the Optus network through Moose Mobile), and likely will be most of your experience too, the phone itself will be a welcome addition to the 5G catalogue.

 For gaming, the phone works well enough.
 I tested it with Call of Duty Mobile, a multiplayer first-person shooter running some impressive graphics on a phone, and it runs perfectly fine.
 I’ve already discussed that the display really shines, especially when watching things on Netflix and the like.
-It doesn’t provide me with an eye-watering experience I’ve seen before from a phone, and the refresh rate of the screen seems pretty stock standard.
+It doesn’t provide me with an eye-watering experience I’ve never seen before from a phone, and the refresh rate of the screen seems pretty stock standard, but overall it’s a great display.
 The speakers, however, seemed somewhat lacking, as they’re mono and only exist on one side of the phone.
 Making up for this is a headphone jack, an always-welcome part of a phone.

 I found myself using wireless headphones on the go quite often with the Find X2 Lite.
 Sometimes the headphones would disconnect briefly, which was obviously annoying when listening to music or podcasts, but ultimately it performed pretty well.